parroty/excoveralls/README.md

 - `output_dir`
   - The directory which the HTML report will output to.
 Defaulted to `cover/`.
 - `template_path`
   - A custom path for html reports.
-This defaults to the htmlcov report in the excoveralls lib.
+This defaults to the htmlcov report in the chaps lib.
 - `minimum_coverage`
   - When set to a number greater than 0, this setting causes the `mix coveralls` and `mix coveralls.html` tasks to exit with a status code of 1 if test coverage falls below the specified threshold (defaults to 0).
 This is useful to interrupt CI pipelines with strict code coverage rules.
 Should be expressed as a number between 0 and 100 signifying the minimum percentage of lines covered.